 Equity and Inclusion

-As part of our commitment to equity and inclusion, we support our communities to move beyond disparity and oppression and work with compassion, integrity, and dedication to social justice.
-We commit to empowering the communities we serve and supporting our Morrison team members.
-As our workforce grows to reflect the diversity of these communities, our agency and workplace are enriched and strengthened.
-To support our commitment to equity and inclusion, all employees must:
+As part of our commitment to equity and inclusion, we support our communities to move beyond disparity and oppression and work with compassion, integrity, and dedication to social justice through the implementation of goals and policies.
+To sustain our commitment to equity and inclusion, all employees are asked to:

-- demonstrate the initiative to learn and enhance knowledge and skills that promote anti-oppressive and culturally responsive practices.
+- demonstrate the initiative to learn knowledge and practice skills that promote anti-oppressive and culturally responsive practices.

-- participate in intentional learning efforts such as trainings, events, consultations, and other presentations related to understanding and supporting equity and inclusion.
+- participate in trainings, events, consultations, and other presentations related to understanding and supporting equity and inclusion.